robertjchristian/MRC/MRC37.md

 - By the 15th - Maintainers will accept or reject new bidsSub
 - By the 31st - Contributors submit a Proof of Contribution (see forms) describing a delivered contribution add the normal information on Github to the snapshot file for that month.

+Snapshot files can be found in [Contributions](https://github.com/MorpheusAIs/Docs/tree/main/Contributions)

-This schedule was also added to Code Best Practices on Github.https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/Code%20Providers/Code%20Contributor%20Best%20Practices.md
+This schedule was also added to [Code Best Practices](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/Code%20Providers/Code%20Contributor%20Best%20Practices.md)

 ###### Forms
 1. Bid for Weights:  https://forms.gle/51Bsd4QWoURAXEc7A
 2. Proof of contribution  https://forms.gle/51Bsd4QWoURAXEc7A